Asfandyar-Khan-2022/BetterRest/README.md

 # BetterRest
 This project creates a predition based on variable parameters provided by the user.
 The prediction is the ideal time to go to bed considering the amount of coffee the individual has had.
 And the number of hours of sleep they wish for.
-This project uses IOS build in ML to train a model.
+This project uses IOS built in ML to train a model.

 # Code structure
 - @State variables are created to store all relevant values